Web Server

 gives access to the UI, the read API and badges API calls.badges

-gives access only to the badges API calls.management
+gives access only to the badge API calls.management

 gives access only to the management API calls.